hafees/riverpod_infinite_scroll/README.md

     );
   }
 ```
 Your repository method should accept a `page` and `query` params.
-You can use these params in your data fetching logic.
+You can use these parameters in your data-fetching logic.

-The `dataMapper` function is a fromJson method which can be used to convert json data to models.
-If you use freezed package for generating models, this is created automatically.
+* The `dataMapper` function is a fromJson method that can be used to convert JSON data to models.
+If you use `freezed` package for generating models, this is created automatically.

-The `dataField` is to identify the data part from the json data.
-The TMDB api returns the paginated movie data in 'results' field and hence we're using `dataFied:'results'`.
+* The `dataField` is to identify the data part from the JSON data.
+The TMDB API returns the paginated movie data in 'results' field and hence we're using `dataFied:'results'`.

-The `paginationParser` field is a callback function which will recieve the whole json data and you can parse data and return a the [Pagination] object.
+* The `paginationParser` field is a callback function that will receive the whole JSON data and you can parse data and return a [Pagination] object.
 The above code is suitable for TMDB API.

-If you're using Laravel framework, then json structure may look like the following.
+* If you're using the Laravel framework, then the JSON structure may look like the following.

 ```json
 {